 In so many ways this is correct.
 The difficult or uncomfortable conversation will challenge the existing status quo – whether with an employee who isn’t performing to expectation or with a customer who there is an issue with.
 Just bending over backwards and making the conversation easy is NOT leading but accepting the current situation, not challenging and probably accepting there will be no change.
 Discussions must be in-depth, inclusive and sometimes difficult to make things improve.

 By having difficult conversations, the leader is forcing the issues out, and be willing to look at things in a different way.
 This can even be uncomfortable for the leader and his organisation – indeed this is part of the process as well.
 And the more we are willing to face up to the truths in our own organisations and the challenges we face, the more we will come up with the innovative empowering solutions that lie out there.

-Bill Graham is a participant on our Community Business Leaders Programme.
-Applications are now open for organisations from the south of England, deadline 15th May.
+Bill Graham was a participant on our Community Business Leaders Programme.